California Agricultural Workers’ History Center

 Agricultural Research Sites

-The Western Center for Agricultural Health and Safety
+The Western Center for Agricultural Health & Safety

 "The Western Center for Agricultural Health and Safety is a comprehensive, multidisciplinary program dedicated to the understanding and prevention of illness and injury in Western agriculture."

 "The National Center for Farmworker Health, established in 1975, is dedicated to improving the health status of farmworker families by providing information services and products to a network of more than 500 migrant health center service sites in the United States as well as organizations, universities, researchers, and individuals involved in farmworker health."